Carlisle United F.C.: Sponsorship

-Stobart Group, which is a locally based and founded business, had been the club's main shirt sponsor since 1995.
-Before 2007 the shirt displayed the 'Eddie Stobart' name associated with the haulage arm of the business (with the exception of the 1997–2000 shirt), in 2007 this changed to just 'Stobart' in order to reflect the wider company.
-The Stobart deal ended for the 2014-15 season, ending one of the longest-running sponsorship deals in English football.
+Stobart Group, a local business, had been the club's main shirt sponsor since 1995.
+Before 2007 the shirt displayed the Eddie Stobart name associated with the haulage arm of the business (with the exception of the 1997–2000 shirt), in 2007 this changed to just Stobart in order to reflect the wider company.
+The Stobart deal ended for the 2014–15 season, ending one of the longest-running sponsorship deals in English football.

-The Stobart Group have been strong supporters of the club in general also.
+The Stobart Group have been strong supporters of the club in general.
 In 2010, to celebrate the company's 40th anniversary, the group bought 4,000 tickets for the League One game against Rochdale and gave them away to the general public.
-On 3 April 2011 Carlisle United wore black armbands in the Football League Trophy final in respect of Edward Stobart (son of Eddie), who died three days earlier.
+On 3 April 2011 Carlisle United wore black armbands in the Football League Trophy final in respect of Edward Stobart (son of Eddie), who had died three days earlier.